 Near Pori beach, there is a place where steep rocks form caves.
-Inside those caves you can have the best swim of your entire life!
+Inside those caves, you can have the best swim of your entire life!

 To visit those caves, you can simply take a boat to them.
 Trust us, you’ll be glad you did!

 Moreover, if you’re lucky enough to be in Ano Koufonissi on August 15th, you should attend the feast of Panagia (a religious feast dedicated to the Mother of Christ).
 This is the main event of the island.
 People use their boats to go to Kato Koufonissi in order to gather at the astonishingly beautiful Panagia church.
-Afterwards, they celebrate wholeheartedly.
+Afterward, they celebrate wholeheartedly.